How we work

 With guarantees, we share the risk associated with investing and lending in developing countries, so that private investors and development banks will finance entrepreneurs or development projects.
 That means in the unlikely event that a loss occurs, the EU will pay part of it.

 Sector Reform Support Contracts, are a form of budget support, central to EU international cooperation.
-They involves direct financial transfers to the national treasury of partner countries engaging in sustainable development reforms.
+They involve direct financial transfers to the national treasury of partner countries engaging in sustainable development reforms.

-These transfers are conditional on policy dialogue, performance assessment, and capacity building.
-Other types of support often accompany budget support.
+These transfers are conditional on achieving agreed policy results monitored through policy dialogue, performance assessment, and are supported by complementary capacity building measures.